-Data collected from the project will;
+Data collected from the project aimed to;

 - capture beach goers’ perceptions and values of the coast at a select point in time;